bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 It's difficult for a mobile phone to be able to do this, for example.
 And also it's capital intensive.
 You have to lock money into a channel, right?
-And so, Fedint also helps scale Liquid because you could have a lot of users share one Lightning channel, for example.
+And so, FediMint also helps scale Liquid because you could have a lot of users share one Lightning channel, for example.
 And so, it allows for a little more specialization there too.
 So for example, you can have one really expert Lightning node operator serve like, let's say, a thousand people in the FediMint, 10,000 people.
 So it's a little more specialization there and that these Lightning node operators can compete based on how good they are at completing Lightning payments.